Blackthorn Solar Farm

 • Time-limited development – at the end of the project’s 40-year life all infrastructure will be removed and the land restored

-• Maximum solar panel height of 2.5m to allow for grazing underneath.
+• Maximum solar panel height of 2.5m for minimal visual impact and to allow sheep grazing

 LAND USE, LANDSCAPE & NATURE